Ambulance Emergency Response Optimization in Developing Countries

-In this section, we estimate the expected annual number of ED visits per capita in ward $w$ by estimating the total number of annual ED visits in Dhaka.
+In this section, we leverage published research from South Asian cities to estimate the average annual number of ED visits per person.
+Given data limitations and the coarseness of previous studies, we cannot generate ward-specific rates and instead settle on a single estimate for the population.

 A recent study of a ED arrivals at a ``specialty corporate hospital" in Dhaka, found an average of $10,000$ ED visits each year \citep{Karim2009}.
 This result requires careful interpretation because specialty hospitals can be very expensive and serve only a limited population.
 To the best of our knowledge, there is no further data on ED visits in Dhaka or other cities in Bangladesh.

 To supplement this lack of data, we estimate the number of ED visits using data from other similar South Asian cities.
 A study of three major government hospitals in Kirachi, Pakistan found an average of $70,000-100,000$ annual ED visits per hospital \citep{Raftery1996}.
 A similar study of two major hospitals in New Dehli, India found that a private hospital with free emergency services received $30,000$ annual ED visits, while a government funded hospital with free services received over $100,000$ annual ED visits \citep{PoSaw1998}.